-Ironically nicknamed Red Lightning (well, it is red, at least!), the tram rumbles very slowly past the shops and ice-cream toting tourists for the five-kilometre run downhill to Puerto de Sóller.
+Ironically nicknamed Red Lightning (well, it is red!), the tram rumbles very slowly past the shops and ice-cream toting tourists for the five-kilometre run downhill to Port de Sóller.

 A group of investors tried to take over the line in 2019.
 With around a million passengers a year, somebody clearly thought it was a smart move.
 But they reckoned without the small shareholders of Sóller itself.

 Lots of local families owned stock in El Ferrocarril de Sóller, dating from the time when money was raised to build the line in the first place.
 According to this piece, most of the 172,000 shares are owned by around 800 locals.

 And a majority said no. So that was that.
 Result!